Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/im/index.rst

    Observer with speed estimation.

    This class implements a reduced-order flux observer for induction machines with speed estimation.
-The observer structure is similar to [#Hin2010]_.
-The observer operates in estimated rotor flux coordinates.
+If the inertia of the mechanical system is provided, the observer also estimates the load torque, to avoid the lag in the speed estimate.

    :param par: Machine model parameters.
-   :type par: InductionMachineInvGammaPars
+   :type par: InductionMachineInvGammaPars | InductionMachinePars
-   :param k_o1: Observer gains as functions of the rotor angular speed.
+   :param k_o1: Observer gains as functions of the electrical angular speed of the rotor.
    :type k_o1: Callable[[float], complex]
-   :param k_o2: Observer gains as functions of the rotor angular speed.
+   :param k_o2: Observer gains as functions of the electrical angular speed of the rotor.
    :type k_o2: Callable[[float], complex]
-   :param alpha_o: Speed estimation bandwidth (rad/s).
+   :param alpha_o: Speed estimation pole (rad/s).
    :type alpha_o: float
+   :param J: Inertia of the mechanical system (kgm²).
+Defaults to None, which means the
+             mechanical system model is not used.
+   :type J: float, optional